 Makeup artist, Donald Mowat has been a film industry professional for over twenty five years.
 In constant demand, he is respected by colleagues, actors, directors and producers alike for the creativity and passion he brings to his craft, and warmly admired for his active contribution to the support and development of new talent.

 Born in Montreal, Canada, to British parents, Donald started his career working with operatic societies and children’s theatre and was soon assisting with film and television productions.

 1987 saw his first credit as Head of Department: ‘Captain Power and the Soldiers of the Future’ for which Donald gained a nomination for the Daytime Emmy Award for Outstanding Achievement in Makeup.
-In 1989 he became a journeyman member of IATSE Local 798 New York and 873 Toronto.
+In 1989 he became a journeyman member of IATSE Local 798 New York.

 In 1992, Donald won his first major award, a Prime Time Emmy: Outstanding Individual Achievement in Makeup for ‘Enchantment – Mark Twain and Me’.
 He also won a CableACE award for the same production.
 A further award followed in 1998 – the Special Gemini Award for Achievement in Makeup for the CBC production ‘The Sleep Room’.